CASE Partnership Guidelines

 - Higher Education Institutes are not eligible to act as CASE partners.

 - International organisations are able to act as CASE partners in some instances – to be eligible as a CASE partner, international organisations must be able to provide the student with an opportunity to gain skills that could not be provided by a UK-based partner.

 - Non-academic partners within a DTP may act as CASE partners.

 When considering potential CASE partners for a PhD project, our list of associate partners is a good place to start.
 These organisations have already expressed an interested in collaborating with London NERC DTP students.

 - It is mandatory that students spend a part of their training (between three and eighteen months) with the CASE partner.
-This placement represents an important contribution to the training of the student and should provide specific training or access to capabilities and expertise not available at the academic partner.
+This placement represents an important contribution to the studentship and should provide specific training or access to capabilities and expertise not available at the academic partner.

-If you are interested in a CASE partnership, you should first begin by discussing this with your supervisor(s), and with the DTP Innovation Officer, Claire Asher.
-They will advise you on whether a CASE studentship is appropriate for your project, and help you select an appropriate organisation.
+Students who are interested in a CASE partnership should begin by discussing this with their supervisor(s), and with the DTP Office.
+They will advise you on whether a CASE studentship is appropriate for the project, and help the student to select a relevant organisation.
 The DTP has a list of associate partners, who have already expressed an interest in partnering with PhD projects.
-This list may be helpful, but you should also consider other eligible organisations to find the most appropriate partner.
+This list may be helpful, but students should also consider other eligible organisations to find the most appropriate partner.

-Supervisors can also enlist CASE partners for exemplar projects they list on the website.
-If you are interested in developing a project with a CASE partner, please contact Claire Asher for more information.
-You may also add CASE partners to projects already listed on the website.
+Supervisors can also enlist CASE partners for exemplar projects that they list on the website.
+If a supervisor is interested in developing a project with a CASE partner, please contact Kate Moore for more information.
+Supervisors may also add CASE partners to projects already listed on the website.